Glossary TermOctober 15, 2023

 Q: What is the difference between the Sortino Ratio and the Sharpe Ratio?

-A: While both the Sortino Ratio and the Sharpe Ratio are risk-adjusted return measures, they differ in how they evaluate volatility.
+A: While both the Sortino Ratio and the Sharpe Ratio are measures of risk-adjusted return, they differ in how they assess volatility.
 The Sortino Ratio focuses on downside volatility, while the Sharpe Ratio considers both upside and downside volatility.

 Q: Is a higher Sortino Ratio always better?

-A: A higher Sortino Ratio indicates a better risk-adjusted performance, as it means the asset generates higher returns relative to its downside volatility.
-However, it's important to consider other factors such as the investor's risk tolerance, investment goals, and market conditions when making investment decisions.
+A: A higher Sortino Ratio indicates better risk-adjusted performance, as it means the asset is generating higher returns relative to its downside volatility.
+However, it is important to consider other factors such as the investor's risk tolerance, investment goals, and market conditions when making investment decisions.

-Q: Are there any limitations to using the Sortino Ratio?
+Q: Are there limitations to using the Sortino Ratio?

 A: Like any financial metric, the Sortino Ratio has its limitations.
-It relies on historical data and assumes that future returns will follow a similar pattern.
-Additionally, it doesn't consider the upside potential of an asset and may not be suitable for evaluating investments with asymmetric risk profiles.
+It is based on historical data and assumes that future returns will follow a similar pattern.
+Additionally, it does not account for the upside potential of an asset and may not be suitable for evaluating investments with asymmetric risk profiles.